 OPTIONS="-l 127.0.0.1 -U 0"

 But it’s also a good idea to increase the capacity of the cache.
-I like to put this at 128MB.
-To increase the cache size, just modify the value in the CACHESIZE=”128″.
+It’s a good idea to put this at 128MB.
+So to increase the cache size, just modify the value in the CACHESIZE=”128″.
 The file should look like this.

 Confirming This Worked

-To confirm this has worked and PHP Memcahced is now installed and working you can query Easy Apache.
-To confirm Memcached is working for PHP 8.1 the command would be;
+To confirm this has worked and PHP Memcached is now installed and working.
+Query Easy Apache.
+So to confirm Memcached is working for PHP 8.1 the command would be as follows;

 ea-php81 -i | grep "memcached"